asmengel/stormChaser/README.md

 Fully functional on mobile devices.

-A live demo is located at this address https://asmengel.github.io/stormChaser/
+A live demo is located <a href="http://anthonymengel.com/stormChaser/stormChaser.html">here</a>.